3-manifolds/SnapPy/doc-source/installing.rst

   sage -python setup.py install
   sage -python setup.py build_docs install

-The graphicial features may or may not work, depending on how Tkinter was configured within Sage, but everything else should work fine.
+The graphical features may or may not work, depending on how Tkinter was configured within Sage, but everything else should work fine.

 Source code